jasonmckenna00/Replay/INCOMPLETE_SECTIONS.md

 12/28 9:40 -> got informtion passed to user, but accidentally sent to video_poster. need to change some jbuilder/ reducers on how info on the current user is passed up.
 Involves some auth changing and bootstrapping

 12/28 -> 19:52 -> maybe have each comment and each video keep track of user ids who liked them, then see if the current user is somebody who liked it

+12/29 17:00 -> got comment likes working well.
+Next steps are to add video likes and style